 It’s no secret that stress can damage your heart health.
 Sudden stress increases your short-term risk of heart attack; when it’s prolonged it can raise your blood pressure and cholesterol levels — both risk factors for heart disease and stroke.

-Dr. Norbert Schmitz, a Heart & Stroke researcher and professor at McGill University, oversees a laboratory focusing on mental health and psychiatric epidemiology (the study of mental and behavioural disorders across populations).
+Dr. Norbert Schmitz, a professor at McGill University whose research has been funded by Heart & Stroke donors, oversees a laboratory focusing on mental health and psychiatric epidemiology (the study of mental and behavioural disorders across populations).

 He says stress is the response you feel when a situation or demands become too much to handle.